Behavioral Research to Improve Medication-Based Treatment

 • Maryland Treatment Centers – Maryland

-• University of Alabama in Tuscaloosa – Alabama
+• University of Alabama – Alabama

 • University of California, Los Angeles – California